 10. Prior or Subsequent Conduct of the Respondent.
 Prior or subsequent conduct of the Respondent will never be used to prove character, but may be considered for other purposes, such as determining pattern, knowledge, intent, or the Respondent’s reasons for taking the action.
 For example, evidence of a pattern of Prohibited Conduct by the Respondent, either before or after the incident in question, regardless of whether there has been a prior finding of a Policy violation, may be deemed relevant to the determination of responsibility for the Prohibited Conduct under investigation.

 The determination of relevance of pattern evidence will be based on an assessment of whether the previous or subsequent conduct was substantially similar to the conduct under investigation or indicates a pattern of similar Prohibited Conduct.
-The investigator will determine the relevance of this information and both persons will be informed if evidence of prior or subsequent conduct is deemed relevant.
+The investigator will determine the relevance of this information and both persons will be informed in the preliminary report if evidence of prior or subsequent conduct is deemed relevant.

 11. Prior Sexual Contact Between Claimant and Respondent.
 Prior sexual contact between a Claimant and a Respondent will never be used to prove character or reputation.
 Moreover, evidence related to the prior sexual history between the parties is generally not relevant to the determination of a Policy violation and will be considered only in limited circumstances.
 For example, if the question being determined is whether consent was given through mutually understandable actions (rather than words), information about prior sexual contact, in the totality of the evidence considered, may help the investigator understand the manner and nature of sexual communication between the two persons.
 This information may, therefore, be relevant in determining whether consent was sought and given during the incident in question.

-However, even in the context of a relationship, consent to one sexual act does not, by itself, constitute consent to another sexual act.
+However, and as noted above, even in the context of a relationship, consent to one sexual act does not, by itself, constitute consent to another sexual act.
 Consent on one occasion does not, by itself, constitute consent on a subsequent occasion.
-The investigator will determine the relevance of this information and both parties will be informed if evidence of prior sexual contact is deemed relevant.
+The investigator will determine the relevance of this information and both parties will be informed in the preliminary report if evidence of prior sexual contact is deemed relevant.